Which valuation method gives the highest valuation?

 This is the rough order and the rationale:

 LBO – An LBO usually yields a lower valuation.
 It is a leveraged buyout driven by IRR rather than strategic value.
 After all, the private equity fund wants to sell the company for a profit down the road.
 Here the numbers of the entire acquisition must add up.
 The cheaper your purchase price is, the more wiggle room you have to turn a profit when selling.
 Private equity funds usually have a hurdle rate of ca. 20% IRR.
+When I built my first LBO model, we had to reverse-engineer the entry price based on a 22% IRR hurdle.
+The model didn’t work unless we lowered the entry multiple—which meant our valuation had to come in well below strategic buyers. n LBO mainly looks at the equity value at entry and exit and sees what investors get out of it

 Answering this question should take you around 2-3 minutes in an actual interview situation.